Herb-Roasted Tri-Colored Carrots

 Since carrots have plenty of natural sugar, when you roast them at high heat they caramelize beautifully around the edges.

-I used tri-colored carrots but you can use traditional orange.
-I don’t think the purple or white carrots taste much differently than orange ones, but I think they look pretty and that always counts.
+Of course!
+I used tri-colored carrots, but you can use traditional orange if that’s what you have on hand.
+I don’t think the purple or white carrots taste much different than orange ones, but I think they look pretty and that always counts.